MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ---
 # Azure Data Explorer engine overview

 The Azure Data Explorer engine provides unparalleled performance for ingesting and querying telemetry, logs, and time series data.
-It features optimized storage formats, indexes, and uses advanced data statistics for efficient query planning and just-in-time compiled query execution.
+It features optimized storage formats, indexes, and uses advanced data statistics for optimized data storage, efficient query planning, and just-in-time compiled query execution.

-The engine uses a combination of column store, text indexing, and data sharding technologies to optimize data storage and retrieval.

 :::image type="content" source="media/engine-v3/engine-v3-architecture.png" alt-text="Schematic representation of Azure Data Explorer/Kusto Engine architecture.":::

 ## Data storage

-All data ingested into tables is partitioned into shards, which are horizontal slices of the table.
+All data ingested into tables is partitioned into *extents*, or *data shards*, which are horizontal slices of the table.
 Each shard usually contains a few million records and is encoded and indexed independently of other shards.
 This functionality allows the engine to achieve linear scale in ingestion throughput.

 Shards are spread evenly across the cluster nodes, where they're cached both on the local SSD and in memory.
 The query planner and the query engine prepare and execute a highly distributed and parallel query that benefits from this shard distribution and caching.

-Engine focuses on optimizing this "bottom part" of the distributed query.

-...

-The fundamental storage unit is an *extent*, or *data shard*, which is a set of one or more immutable blobs stored in Azure Blob storage.
-The union of a table's extents holds the table's data.
-Extents use a proprietary format that supports memory-mapping by query processes, removing the need for data transformation before querying.
-It allows for efficient data management operations, including index-only merging of extents.

 Extents are immutable, and all of the related storage artifacts are maintained until the extent is deleted.
 This behavior has the following benefits: